PaulioRandall/p90/README.md

 ### rgbsToColors

-Converts a map of three or four value RGB arrays to a map of CSS rgb values.
+Converts a map of RGB and RGBA arrays to CSS RGB and RGBA values.
+See [rgbToColor](#rgbtocolor) to map a single array.

 ```js
 import { rgbsToColors } from 'p90/util'